 Walmart stated that it was acquiring Cornershop for US$225 million in 2018.
 The goal was to sell the delivery startup to Walmex, the Mexican and Central subsidiary.
-However, that scheme seems to be facing serious road bumps based on today’s news.
+However, that scheme seems to be facing serious road bumps based on recent developments.

 According to a statement from Walmart Mexico to the Mexican Stock Exchange, “Walmex informed its shareholders and the investing general public that Cofece notified its majority shareholder, Walmart Inc., of its opposition to the purchase of Cornershop, Inc.”

-Meanwhile, the retail giant is analyzing viable solutions and feasible regulatory alternatives or measures to continue pursuing the acquisition.
+Meanwhile, the retail giant has been analyzing viable solutions and feasible regulatory alternatives or measures to continue pursuing the acquisition.

 In September, Walmart declared that this specific transaction was “very special for Walmex.”
 If successful, it would make the enterprise one step closer to becoming the largest omnichannel retail store in the country.

 Not everyone seems pleased with the results so far.

 “They notified us today and we will analyze measures that we will adopt,” said Gabriela Buenrostro, Deputy Director of Corporate Communication at Walmart Mexico and Central America.

 “We are disappointed since we are sure that this operation is positive both for the competitive environment and the consumer.
 That drives the development of electronic commerce in Mexico.”

 Contxto reached out to Cornershop officials and other parties involved to better understand the situation.
 El Financiero also tried to contact Cofece, but still hasn’t received an official response, either.